A Lesson to Learn: Cousins Properties Incorporated (CUZ)

 CUZ’s Market Performance

-CUZ stocks went down by -2.83% for the week, with a monthly drop of -5.94% and a quarterly performance of -25.49%, while its annual performance rate touched -26.77%.
-The volatility ratio for the week stands at 2.17% while the volatility levels for the past 30 days are set at 2.56% for Cousins Properties Incorporated.
-The simple moving average for the period of the last 20 days is -3.77% for CUZ stocks with a simple moving average of -24.76% for the last 200 days.
+CUZ stocks went up by 7.20% for the week, with a monthly jump of 3.32% and a quarterly performance of -24.11%, while its annual performance rate touched -24.78%.
+The volatility ratio for the week stands at 2.33% while the volatility levels for the past 30 days are set at 2.40% for Cousins Properties Incorporated.
+The simple moving average for the period of the last 20 days is 3.41% for CUZ stocks with a simple moving average of -18.86% for the last 200 days.

 Analysts’ Opinion of CUZ